Get insider access

 N/A

-Unfortunately, the LG 40WP95C has mediocre contrast.
-It results in grayish blacks if you're in a dark room, but it's not as noticeable in a well-lit room.
+Unfortunately, the LG Ultrawide 40WP95C-W has mediocre contrast.
+It results in grayish blacks if you're in a dark room.
 Sadly, there's no local dimming feature to improve contrast.
+If you want a monitor with better contrast, take a look at the Dell U4025QW.

 0